TVOkids Logo

 TVOkids Logo 2015

-After another redesign, the program block’s name appeared on a blank background and again took up one line, as on the 1994 logo.
+After another redesign, the program block’s name appeared on a blank background and again occupied one line, as in the 1994 logo.
 All letters were multi-colored: “t” light blue, “v” light green, “o” dark green, “k” orange, “i” violet, “d” turquoise, “s” magenta.
 The first three glyphs were written in the original font, with rounded, thickened ends, and a bold geometric sans serif was used for the rest.

 2019 – 2022